aws-samples/sample-genai-market-data-analysis/README.md

 Whats the correlation between Apple and Amazon?

 The next step is to hook the whole universe of stocks and PySpark to have the agent running complex calcudlations.

+### Tasks:
+1. Adding PySpark and support using the aws_agents/parquet_agent.py
+2. Adding FDC3 support for the front-end